 https://subdomain.loggly.com/integrations/github/in the authorization callback URL field.

-- SUBDOMAIN: your account subdomain that you created when you signed up for Loggly
+Replace SUBDOMAIN with your account subdomain (which you created when you signed up for Loggly).

 Click Register application.
 The application's settings page loads.

 The name at the top of the page is your OAuth Application Name, the Client ID is your OAuth Key, and the Client Secret is your OAuth Secret.